mkadiri89/fstep/README.md

 **Note**

-Due to time constrains I was unable to complete this application, there is room for improvement.
+Due to time constraints I was unable to complete this application, there is room for improvement.